 The notes do not guarantee any return of principal.
-The return on the notes at maturity is linked to the performance of the underlier and will depend on whether, and the extent to which, the underlier return is positive or negative.
-Your investment will be exposed to loss on a leveraged basis if the final underlier level is less than the initial underlier level by more than 10%.
-For every 1% that the final underlier level is less than the initial underlier level by more than 10%, you will lose an amount equal to approximately 1.1111% of the principal amount of your notes.
+The return on the notes at maturity is linked to the performance of the underlier and will depend on whether the final underlier level is less than the initial underlier level by more than 15%.
+Your investment will be exposed to loss on a leveraged basis if the final underlier level is less than the initial underlier level by more than 15%.
+For every 1% that the final underlier level is less than the initial underlier level by more than 15%.
+For every 1% that the final underlier level is less than the initial underlier level by more than 15%.
+For every 1% that the final underlier level is less than the initial underlier level at amount equal to approximately 1.1765% of the principal amount of your notes.
 Accordingly, you could lose some or all of your initial investment at maturity.
 Also, the market price of your notes prior to the stated maturity date may be significantly lower than the purchase price you pay for your notes.
 Consequently, if you sell your notes before the stated maturity date, you may receive far less than the amount of your investment in the notes.

-Your Maximum Gain on the Notes Is Limited to the Maximum Settlement Amount
+Your Maximum Gain on the Notes Is Limited to the Threshold Settlement Amount

-If the final underlier level is greater than the initial underlier level, for each \$1,000 principal amount note, you will receive at maturity a payment that will not exceed the maximum settlement amount, regardless of the appreciation in the underlier, which may be significant.
+If the final underlier level is greater than or equal to 85.00% of the initial underlier level, for each \$1,000 principal amount note, you will receive at maturity a payment that will not exceed the threshold settlement amount, regardless of the appreciation in the underlier, which may be significant.
 Accordingly, the amount payable on your notes may be significantly less than it would have been had you invested directly in the underlier.
-The maximum settlement amount is \$1,133.90.
+The threshold settlement amount will be provided in the final pricing supplement and is expected to be between \$1,057.50 and \$1,067.50.